Optimizing Our Animal's Immune Response

 already compromised, some veterinarians believe.
 "I had two situations where

-we had spent a long time building up two older, severely immunocompromised dogs,
+we had spent a long time building up two older, severely immune system compromised dogs,

 and then their owners had them vaccinated for just about everything known to